Search our range of undergraduate, postgraduate and professional courses.

 Our main city campus is in Stoke-on-Trent.
 We also have our Centre of Excellence in Healthcare Education, located in Stafford.

 The people who govern and manage the University.

 Studying for a postgraduate degree is a good investment in your future, but you’ll need to consider carefully how you're going to pay your fees and living costs.
 Below you'll find our detailed guide to what studying with us costs and the help that's available to pay for it.

-Fees for Home/EU students are set in bands depending on what facilities and resources are required.
+Fees for Home and distance learning students are set in bands depending on what facilities and resources are required.
 For specific fee information, please visit our individual course pages and click on the fees.